-Patrick Oosterlo holds BSc and MSc degrees from Delft University of Technology.
+Patrick Oosterlo holds BSc, MSc and PhD degrees from Delft University of Technology.
 For his BSc thesis, Patrick studied the influence of very oblique waves on wave overtopping, as part of the international research project Hydralab Cornerdike at DHI, Denmark.

-He graduated in 2015 with an MSc degree in Civil Engineering, specialisation Hydraulic Engineering, at the faculty of Civil Engineering of the Delft University of Technology.
+He graduated in 2015 with an MSc degree in Civil Engineering, specialisation Hydraulic Engineering, at the Delft University of Technology.
 For his thesis, he developed a method to determine the probability of dike failure due to wave overtopping for dike-foreshore systems, including the infragravity waves and morphological changes.

 The topic of his research is: 'The effects of non-linear refraction and oblique wave attack on wave overtopping in complex estuaries'.